Pain Affects The Lives Of Almost Half Of All British Adults

 If you suffer from chronic back pain and would like advice from the Backcare charity, please click on this link to their website.

 Hip pain causes misery for many thousands of people.
 If you are one of these, click on this link to find out about the possible causes and treatment options available to you.

 If you would like to read some of our other articles on different types of pain, please type the word into the Search box at the top of our web pages.

-For more help and advice from Arthritis Research UK, you can click on this link to their website.
+For more help and advice from Versus Arthritis, you can click on this link to their website.

-Finally if you would like to receive regular health news and updates, please follow us on Facebook or Twitter.
+Finally if you would like to receive regular health news and updates, please follow us on Facebook.